 The film takes Dawn from her girlhood into the 1970s.
 Anyone who cared to go back over the newspaper files will find that a number of incidents are missing.

 Of the Olympics, Tokyo naturally gets the best exposure, and the incident in which Dawn makes off with the Olympic flag is given considerable screen time.

-The role of Dawn is taken by Bronwyn Mackay-Payne, who has little acting ability but who bears an uncanny resemblance to the original and makes do with a series of more or less sullen facial expressions and the occasional big smile.
+The role of Dawn is taken by Bronwyn Mackay-Payne, who has little acting ability and is acutely camera-conscious but who bears an uncanny resemblance to the original and makes do with a series of more or less sullen facial expressions and the occasional big smile.